dataiku/dss-visual-edit/docs/linked-records.md

 ## Known limitations

 - The linked dataset must have less than 10,000 records OR the linked dataset must be on an SQL connection.
+- If the linked dataset is not on a SQL connection and gets updated, the Visual Edit Webapp should be restarted in order to see those changes.
 - The storage type of the linked data set primary key must be of storage type **string** or **integer**.
 - The maximum number of lookup columns is two.
 - The linked dataset primary key and lookup columns values should not be empty.